 The right way to do it is to design the safety in from the start, in materials and finishes that match the rest of the bathroom:

-• Choose a built-in bench that matches the wall panel — not a separate piece bolted on
+- Choose a fold-down bench that matches the wall panel finish, not a flimsy piece bolted on after

 The result is a beautiful, modern shower.
 The safety features are there; they just don't announce themselves.